Hamza-227/Hamza-227/README.md

 <img align="right" width="280" src="https://raw.githubusercontent.com/sanjay-kv/sanjay-kv/main/Assets/illustration.png"/>

-I'm a **Data Analyst** who builds end-to-end analytics solutions — from raw, messy data to executive-ready dashboards — across e-commerce, banking, SaaS, marketing, and retail.
-I care about the story behind the numbers: the pipeline is just plumbing, the insight is the point.
+I'm a **Data Analyst** with a portfolio of independent analytics projects spanning e-commerce, banking, SaaS, marketing, and retail datasets.
+Each project follows a consistent workflow: data cleaning and ETL in Python, analysis and transformation in SQL, and visualization in Power BI, concluding with data-driven observations.

-- 🔭 Currently freelancing as a **Data Analyst on Fiverr** (2024 – Present)
+- 🔭 Currently working as a **Data Analyst (freelance) on Fiverr** (2024 – Present)
-- 🏗️ Building end-to-end pipelines — **Python → SQL → Power BI → business recommendations**
+- 🏗️ Project workflow: **Python (cleaning/ETL) → SQL (analysis) → Power BI (visualization) → written findings**
-- 📈 Specialize in **data warehousing, RFM segmentation, CLV modeling & churn analytics**
+- 📈 Applied coursework and project experience in **data warehousing, RFM segmentation, CLV modeling, and churn analysis**
-- 🎓 Studying **BS Computer Science** at UVAS Business School (2024 – 2028)
+- 🎓 Pursuing a **BS in Computer Science** at UVAS Business School (2024 – 2028)
-- 🌍 **Open to remote Data Analyst roles** — let's talk if you're hiring
+- 🌍 **Actively seeking remote Data Analyst and internship opportunities**
-- ⚡ Fun fact: every project below started as a messy spreadsheet nobody wanted to touch

 <br clear="right"/>